The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Moduli spaces of multisections

 The linearized $\overline\bdry$-operator at $u$ splits as a sum $D_u= D^0_u \oplus K_u$, where $D^0_u$ is a Cauchy-Riemann type operator on $W^{1,p}$-sections of $u^*TW_+$ with exponential weights and $K_u$ is a direct sum of finite-dimensional operators, one for each puncture of $\dot{F}$, with index $2$ for interior punctures and index $1$ for boundary punctures; see \cite[Section 2.3]{Dr} for the definition of the operator $K_u$.
 We define $2 D_u = 2D_u^0 \oplus K_u'$, where $K_u'$ is a finite-dimensional operator and contributes by $2$ to the index for each puncture of $2\dot{F}$.
 Technically speaking, $K_u'$ is not the double of $K_u$; nevertheless $\op{ind} (K_u) = \frac 12 \op{ind} (K_u')$.
 By applying Theorem \ref{HLS} to $D_u^0$, we obtain $\op{ind} (D_u) = \frac 12 \op{ind} (2 D_u)$.

 We now apply the standard Fredholm index formula (see for example Dragnev~\cite{Dr}) for holomorphic curves in symplectizations --- with slight modifications --- to obtain:

-Here $\mu_{2\tau} (2{\bf y})$ is the sum of the Conley-Zehnder indices, computed with respect to the trivialization $2 \tau$, of the paths of symplectic matrices arising from the asymptotic operators at $2 y_i$.
+Here $2{\bf y}$ and $2\boldsymbol{\gamma}$ stand for the doubles of ${\bf y}$ and $\boldsymbol\gamma$.
+Also $\mu_{2\tau} (2{\bf y})$ is the sum of the Conley-Zehnder indices, computed with respect to the trivialization $2 \tau$, of the paths of symplectic matrices arising from the asymptotic operators at $2 y_i$.
 The last term is the relative first Chern class of the double of the pullback bundle $u^*TS$ with respect to $2\tau$.
 The one term that is not present in the Fredholm index formula for $J$-holomorphic curves in a symplectization is the penultimate term $2c_1(2u^*TB_+,2\tau')$.